v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedencupdate-updatesymbolstore2-method.md

 ## <a name="parameters"></a>Parametry
  `pIStream`
- [in] Wskaźnik do [IStream](/windows/desktop/api/objidl/nn-objidl-istream) zawierający informacje wiersza.
+ [in] A pointer to an [IStream](/windows/desktop/api/objidl/nn-objidl-istream) that contains the line information.

  `pDeltaLines`
- [in] Wskaźnik do [symlinedelta —](../../../../docs/framework/unmanaged-api/diagnostics/symlinedelta-structure.md) strukturę, która zawiera wiersze, które uległy zmianie.
+ [in] A pointer to a [SYMLINEDELTA](../../../../docs/framework/unmanaged-api/diagnostics/symlinedelta-structure.md) structure that contains the lines that have changed.

  `cDeltaLines`
- [in] A `ULONG` reprezentujący liczbę wierszy, które uległy zmianie.
+ [in] A `ULONG` that represents the number of lines that have changed.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także